 \section{Abstract}

-Factorization homology theories of topological manifolds, after Beilinson \& Drinfeld and Lurie, are homology-type theories for topological $n$-manifolds whose coefficient systems are $n$-disk algebras or $n$-disk stacks.
-In this work we prove a precise formulation of this idea, giving an axiomatic characterization of factorization homology with coefficients in $n$-disk algebras in terms of a generalization of the Eilenberg-Steenrod axioms for singular homology.
-These theories give rise to a kind of topological quantum field theories, for which observables can be defined on general $n$-manifolds and not only closed $n$-manifolds.
+Factorization homology theories of topological manifolds, after Beilinson, Drinfeld and Lurie, are homology-type theories for topological $n$-manifolds whose coefficient systems are $n$-disk algebras or $n$-disk stacks.
+In this work we prove a precise formulation of this idea, giving an axiomatic characterization of factorization homology with coefficients in $n$-disk algebras in terms of a generalization of the Eilenberg--Steenrod axioms for singular homology.
+Each such theory gives rise to a kind of topological quantum field theory, for which observables can be defined on general $n$-manifolds and not only closed $n$-manifolds.
 For $n$-disk algebra coefficients, these field theories are characterized by the condition that global observables are determined by local observables in a strong sense.
 Our axiomatic point of view has a number of applications.
-In particular, we give a concise proof of the nonabelian Poincar\'e duality of Salvatore and Lurie.
+In particular, we give a concise proof of the nonabelian Poincar\'e duality of Salvatore, Segal, and Lurie.
 We present some essential classes of calculations of factorization homology, such as for free $n$-disk algebras and enveloping algebras of Lie algebras, several of which have a conceptual meaning in terms of Koszul duality.